VirtualPatientEngine/AIAgents4Pharma/docs/ops/CodeOps.md

 pytest tests/
 ```

 *will execute pytest only on the tests/ folder.
-It is important to ensure that pytest is run on at least the app/ and tests/ folders.
+It is important to ensure that pytest is run on at least the app/ and agents/ folders.
 Additionally, if you choose to run pytest on specific folders while testing locally, you must also do the same in the workflow files for GitHub actions (see the section on Automated workflows in the DevOps guide).*

 ### pylint:
 **Action**: lint all *.py scripts in the specified folder<br>
-**Passing-criteria**: code rating must be 10.00/10.00<br>
+**Passing-criteria**: code rating must be **10.00/10.00**<br>

 ```
 pylint app/
-pylint tests/
+pylint agents/
 ```

 *Note: If you want to disable a particular warning, use the disable option in pylint.
 For example, running*

 ```
 pylint --disable=R0801,W0613 app/
+pylint --disable=R0801,W0613 agents/
 ```

 *will ignore the warnings with codes [R0801](https://pylint.readthedocs.io/en/stable/user_guide/messages/refactor/duplicate-code.html) and [W0613](https://pylint.readthedocs.io/en/latest/user_guide/messages/warning/unused-argument.html).
 Choose to disable warnings wisely.
-Additionally, if you choose to disable a warning while testing locally, you must also disable it in the workflow files for GitHub Actions (see the section on Automated workflows in the DevOps guide).*
+Additionally, if you choose to disable a warning while testing locally, you must also disable it in the workflow files for GitHub Actions (see the section on Automated workflows in the DevOps guide).
+We have already disabled a few warnings.
+Please look at the [tests.yml](https://github.com/VirtualPatientEngine/AIAgents4Pharma/main/.github/workflows/tests.yml) to know the warnings we have currently disabled.*

 ### coverage:
 **Job**: makes sure every method is called at least once in the tests/ folder<br>
 **Passing-criteria**: 100% score<br>

 ```
-coverage run –m pytest
-coverage report –m
+coverage run –m pytest agents app coverage report –m
 ```